 The teachers keep confidential developmental records of every child, charting their progress in all areas - cognitive, physical, social and emotional - to build a picture of the growing child.
-They do this by observing the children at play, and documenting their actions, their language and the ways in which they interact with others.
-From this information, the teacher individualises a learning plan for every child with strategies designed to encourage further learning and development.
+They do this by observing the children at play, and by documenting their actions, their language and the ways in which they interact with others.
+From this information, the teacher engages in a process of critical reflection and individualises a learning plan for every child with strategies designed to encourage further learning and development.